Nov.

 The Boldness of Sally Mann

-Nobel Prize-winning writer William Faulkner once said, “To understand the world, you must first understand a place like Mississippi.”
-Faulkner wrote about the American South as if it were a nation by itself, and his themes reflected a time of great social change that was often resisted.
 For me, Sally Mann’s work reflects many of the same themes.
-In particular, her 1998 photographic series “Deep South” captured not only Mississippi’s heart, but also it’s soul.
-There was something haunting and deliberate in the way Sally photographed the Mississippi landscape, so that you could sit for hours imagining the history of the people who had traveled those roads, rivers and byways.
+In particular, her 1998 photographic series Deep South captured not only Mississippi’s heart, but also its soul.
+There was something haunting and deliberate in the way Sally photographed the Mississippi landscape, you could sit for hours imagining the history of the people who had traveled those roads, rivers and byways.
 Like Mississippi’s native son Faulkner, the South is always present in Sally’s work.

-Photos © 2010 Sally Mann and Lindy Keast Rodman/Times Dispatch.
+Photos © Sally Mann/Lindy Keast Rodman/Times Dispatch.